Petroleum Enterprise Intelligence (PEI)

 CSC's comprehensive and intelligent solution

-CSC's Petroleum Enterprise Intelligence solution was created to solve this problem of data management, integration, context and visualization.
+CSC's Petroleum Enterprise Intelligence (PEI) solution was created to solve this problem of data management, integration, context and visualization.
 Our solution is integrated with a wide variety of client systems that provide technical, operational, and financial information.

 Unlike most, CSC Petroleum Enterprise Intelligence analytics engine combines and transforms data from all sources for display in role-based dashboards and for the calculation of defined Key Performance Indicators (KPI).